iterative/mlem.ai/content/docs/get-started/applying.md

 $ echo "sepal length (cm),sepal width (cm),petal length (cm),petal width (cm)
 0,1,2,3" > new_data.csv

-$ mlem apply models/rf new_data.csv -i --it "pandas[csv]"
+$ mlem apply models/rf new_data.csv  --m predict_proba -i --it "pandas[csv]"
 ⏳️ Importing object from new_data.csv
 ⏳️ Loading model from models/rf.mlem
 🍏 Applying `predict` method...
 [[0.47 0.24 0.29]]
 ```

+- The `--import`/`-i` flag tells MLEM to import the data on the fly.
+- The `--import-type` / `--it` flag, helps MLEM understand the data format.
-`-i` and `--it pandas[csv]` tells MLEM it's a csv file that should be read with
+  Here, it's `pandas[csv]` a csv file that should be read with Pandas.
+For that
-Pandas.
-For that to work, your data should be in a format that is supported by
+  to work, your data should be in a format that is supported by
   [MLEM import](/doc/user-guide/importing).
 You can learn more about specifying
   these arguments on `mlem apply` page.

+- The `--method`/`-m` flag tells MLEM to invoke the `predict_proba` method and
+  return the class probabilities, instead of the default `predict`.

 Alternatively, you could save the [data with MLEM](/doc/user-guide/data) to use
 `mlem apply` on it.